Contact Us

 Scope

-The purpose of Job & Automation Monitoring, which is available as of SAP Focused Run 3.0 FP02, is to provide transparency about the status of automation processes regarding Execution Status, Application Status, Start Delay and Run Time with the aim to offer these 4 core operations aspects for all kinds of (scheduled) automation processes (for simplification called “jobs” in the later text), that run on different platforms with a unified user experience using a common look-and-feel and handling pattern.
+The purpose of Job & Automation Monitoring, which is available as of SAP Focused Run 3.0 FP02, is to provide transparency about the status of automation processes regarding Execution Status, Application Status, Start Delay and Run Time with the aim to offer these four core operations aspects for all kinds of (scheduled) automation processes (for simplification called “jobs” in the later text), that run on different platforms with a unified user experience using a common look-and-feel and handling pattern.

 Job & Automation Monitoring replaces the Job Monitoring application that supports the monitoring of ABAP jobs only.
 See a high-level feature comparison with Job Monitoring here.